litchipi/website/data/blog/nix/nixifying-build-web-app.md

 **Huge thanks to enobayram** for finding a solution to make this happen.

-The workflow when developping the frontend would be to simply fire up the backend locally and develop using your usual tools, but for the final project to compile you'll need to have a `yarn.lock` file.
+The workflow when developing the frontend would be to simply fire up the backend locally and develop using your usual tools, but for the final project to compile you'll need to have a `yarn.lock` file.

 # Starting a database

-Working with databases is not really the funniest thing, and when developping and application it can be annoying to go against all kinds of database issues when testing the behaviour.
+Working with databases is not really the funniest thing, and when developing and application it can be annoying to go against all kinds of database issues when testing the behaviour.